oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_network_vnic_module.rst

                                                                                     </ul>
                                                                             </td>
                                                                 <td>
                                             <div>Whether the source/destination check is disabled on the VNIC.
-Defaults to `false`, which means the check is performed.</div>
-                                            <div>For information about why you would skip the source/destination check, see <a href='https://docs.cloud.oracle.com/Content/Network/Tasks/managingroutetables.htm#privateip'>Using a Private IP as a Route Target</a>.
+Defaults to `false`, which means the check is performed.
+For information about why you would skip the source/destination check, see <a href='https://docs.cloud.oracle.com/Content/Network/Tasks/managingroutetables.htm#privateip'>Using a Private IP as a Route Target</a>.</div>
+                                            <div>If the VNIC belongs to a VLAN as part of the Oracle Cloud VMware Solution (instead of belonging to a subnet), the value of the `skipSourceDestCheck` attribute is ignored.
+This is because the source/destination check is always disabled for VNICs in a VLAN.
 Example: `true`</div>
+                                            <div>This parameter is updatable.</div>
                                                         </td>
             </tr>
                                 <tr>